ds4dm/ecole/docs/using-environments.rst

    only a subset of the MDP state is extracted from the environment in the form of an *observation*.
 We omit this detail here for simplicity.

-The outter ``for`` loop in the example simply repeats the control loop several times, and is in charge of generating the initial state of each episode.
+The outer ``for`` loop in the example simply repeats the control loop several times, and is in charge of generating the initial state of each episode.
 In order to obtain a sufficient statistical signal for learning the control policy, numerous episodes are usually required for learning.
 Also, although not showcased here, there is usually little practical interest in using the same combinatorial problem